cherise-tan/travel-planner-auth/README.md

 # travel-planner-auth
-This is a re-design of my previous travel-planner application, using the PostgreSQL database and Passport for authentication and authorisation.
+A travel-planner application built using PostgreSQL and Passport.js.

 The app has been deployed to Heroku, and can be accessed here: https://tripstar.herokuapp.com